Treatment

 • Herniated Discs: Displacement of disc material that puts pressure on spinal nerves, causing severe pain.

-• Spinal Stenosis: Narrowing of the spinal canal that compresses the spinal cord or nerves.
+• Spinal Stenosis: Narrowing of the spinal canal that compresses the spinal nerves.

 • Degenerative Disc Disease: Breakdown of spinal discs leading to pain and instability.